LeadShuriken/LibraryCMS/README.md

 ## Technologies

-SHARP-MVC-LIBRARY-MANAGEMENT uses a number of open source projects:
+CSHARP-MVC-LIBRARY-MANAGEMENT uses a number of open source projects:

   * [CSHARP] - THE C# PROGRAMMING LANGUAGE
   * [ASP.NET MVC] - A DESIGN PATTERN FOR ACHIEVING A CLEAN SEPARATION OF CONCERNS